Skip to main content

 • Be 21 years or older.

-• Be competing successfully at Prix St. Georges or higher (with at least three scores of 65% or higher at Prix St. Georges or higher).
+• Updated requirement: Be competing successfully at U-25, Intermediate 2, or Grand Prix (with at least three scores of 65% or higher).

-• Have a detailed and attainable training plan.
+• Have a detailed and attainable training plan, which may include competition fees.

 • Be a model of horsemanship and sportsmanship.

-• Be a rider whose horse teammate has the potential to grow and succeed Internationally.
+• Be a rider whose horse teammate has the potential to succeed internationally.

 Additional Grant Information: